 - Awareness, where they first discover your brand

 - Consideration, where they’re considering on whether or not to purchase

 - Decision, where they’re deciding to take an action you want, ideally to make a purchase

 - Retention, where they stay on as customers or buy again

 - Advocacy, where they refer others to you and sing your praises

-Make sure that you write a variety of posts that talk people who are in the different buyer stages.
+When writing Facebook post, you don't know what buyer stage your audience is in.
+So, the point here is to make sure that you write a variety of posts that talk people who are in the different buyer stages.

 Or even worse, don't you hate it when people say the same thing twice?
 Isn’t it annoying when people reiterate the same message? … See what we did there :)?

+Typically your audience will look at your media (i.e. your image, video, etc.) and then move to your copy as they’re scrolling through Facebook.
 When your audience’s eyeballs move from your imagery to your copy and vice versa, you want to make sure that your Facebook copy complements your imagery and doesn’t just say the same thing again.
 (That’s what alt text is for.)